 Isaac has spent his whole life either on or in close proximity to a baseball diamond.
 However those fields have rarely been close to home.
 Growing up and playing his prep career near Boulder, Colorado, his summer teams traveled across the USA and sought to play the best competition.

 Upon finishing high school with All-State honors, Isaac pursued the opportunity to play college baseball at Seminole State College in Oklahoma where he was honored as an Academic All-American at Seminole.
 He transferred to the University of Hawaii in Honolulu his Jr. year where he became involved with FCA and grew in his faith as a student athlete.
 It was during that time, that his girlfriend Heather had a near death experience falling 50 feet off of a cliff while hiking.
 This was a turning point in his prayer life and relationship with The Lord.
 It showed him that he could not rely on his strength alone, but that he could seek God for the strength He offers through Jesus Christ.
-They are now engaged to be married in April of this year.
+Heather and Isaac are now married and reside in the South Bay.

 Now that Isaac has opened this new chapter of his life as a mentor and coach to the next generation, he is excited to have the chance to bring his experiences as a baseball player and as a man of God to connect with the next generation of warriors for Christ.